briankoser/kodex/articles/2013-09-05-preventing-duplicate-selections-with-c-and-jquery-validation.md

 # can we generate?
 date_id: 1
-excerpt: A few days ago, while working on a web page, I got to write my favorite type of code: validation.
+excerpt: "A few days ago, while working on a web page, I got to write my favorite type of code: validation.
 Ha ha.
-Actually I’d rather floss with a brick than write validation.
+Actually I’d rather floss with a brick than write validation."
 url: article/2013/09/05/1/preventing-duplicate-selections-with-c-and-jquery-validation
 ---
 A few days ago, while working on a web page, I got to write my favorite type of code: validation.